If you have an erection lasting more than four hours, you need emergency care.

 What you can do

-- Make a list of all medications, vitamins and supplements that you're taking.
-Tell your doctor if you're taking any other drugs.
+- Make a list of all medications, vitamins, herbs and supplements that you're taking.
+Tell your doctor if you use any illegal drugs.

-To prepare for your appointment, write down a list of questions to discuss with the doctor.
-Questions might include:
+- Prepare a list of questions to discuss with the doctor.

 - What is likely causing the problem?